banonymous/Macbook-Pro-15-2015-Hacks/README.md

 Macbook Pro 15 2015 originally charges with 85W Magsafe 2 Apple charger.
 It gets bad after a year or two and forces you to buy a new one.
 In order to hack the charger you need:
-- Apple 87W or 96W Type-C charger (could be used one)
+- Apple 87W or 96W Type-C charger (may be used one)
 - [Ugreen 85W nylon braided Magsafe 2 <=> Type-C cable](https://aliexpress.com/item/1005003798009526.html).

-[Here](https://github.com/banonymous/Macbook-Pro-2015-Custom-85W-Charger-Magsafe-2-Type-C) are additional metrics of different chargers testings.
+[Here](https://github.com/banonymous/Macbook-Pro-2015-Custom-85W-Charger-Magsafe-2-Type-C) are additional metrics of different chargers testings. (still WIP)

 ## Hidden microSD adapter